abdelbarre/koalas_databricks/README.md

 <div style="text-align: center; line-height: 0; padding-top: 9px;">
   <img src="./img/koalas.png" alt="Header" style="width:940px; height:270px">
 </div>

 ## __Koalas the New open source Pandas API - Notebook Example__

-#### In this projet, I will show you the further steps to install koalas!

-#### Koalas project makes data scientists more productive when interacting with big data, by implementing the pandas DataFrame API on top of Apache Spark.
+#### By the end of this Tutorial you will be able to install, use and master Databricks Koalas!

 ### __Steps shown in this Notebook:__
 * #### Koalas Introduction.
 * #### Koalas Installation.
 * #### Koalas,Spark and Pandas How it works between each other?.
 * #### Pandas, Spark and Koalas performance test
-* #### Koalas - Example 1 : From Pandas into koalas Example
+* #### Koalas - Example 1 : From Pandas to koalas Example
-* #### Koalas - Example 2 : From Pyspark into Koalas Example
+* #### Koalas - Example 2 : From Pyspark to Koalas Example
 * #### Koalas - Example 3 : Transforming Data for Features Engineering
 * #### __Bonus : Optimization with Apache Arrow__

 ## __Koalas Introduction__

->     The Koalas project makes data scientists more productive when interacting with big data,
->     by implementing the pandas DataFrame API on top of Apache Spark.
+>     The Koalas project makes data scientists more productive when interacting with big data, by implementing the pandas DataFrame API on top of Apache Spark.

->     pandas is the de facto standard (single-node) DataFrame implementation in Python,
->     while Spark is the de facto standard for big data processing.
+>     pandas is the de facto standard (single-node) DataFrame implementation in Python, while Spark is the de facto standard for big data processing.
 With this package, you can:

 >     - Be immediately productive with Spark, with no learning curve, if you are already familiar with pandas.
->     - Have a single codebase that works both with pandas (tests, smaller datasets)and with Spark (distributed datasets).
+>     - Have a single codebase that works both with pandas (tests, smaller datasets) and with Spark (distributed datasets).
 #### SOURCE : https://koalas.readthedocs.io/en/latest/index.html

 ___